WorstDiscordBots/KiwiBot/README.md

 <img align=center height=256 src=.github/uptime.png>

-This image is done by Belphegor, much better discord bot.
+This image was created by Belphegor, much better discord bot.
 You can check it out [here](https://github.com/nguuuquaaa/Belphegor).

 ### Money
 KiwiBot doesn't have annoying Patreon baits offering you lower ratelimits or exclusive commands access for $1 or more.
 It means bot owner will just run out of money eventually and delete the bot without the ability to pay for hosting anymore.